 Does the pathogen require living host tissue at all times, or can it continue living on a dead host or in the environment?
 Does the pathogen rely on just one host species, or can it infect multiple species?

 Some types of pathogens do very well in winter.
 In the US, cases of human influenza peak during winter, partly because we spend more time in contact with each other indoors, and partly because flu viruses can linger in the air when humidity is low.

 Other pathogens like the anthrax bacterium can persist in frozen permafrost for decades, then become infectious if the soil warms.
 This has recently been a problem in Siberia, where anthrax frozen in historic ungulate (reindeer, horses, cattle) burial sites has been released by global warming, and now threatens people and livestock living there (see also: this paper).

 However, for most diseases, we know very little about the role that cold temperatures and snow play in determining the size of epidemics or diversity of infecting strains.
 Understanding how winter climate affects the prevalence and evolutionary potential of pathogens is especially important because global warming is changing winter temperature and snowfall patterns.
 Changes in winter conditions affect food webs through many different mechanisms, and understanding the mechanisms involving hosts and their pathogens is critical for anticipating how climate change will impact health of humans, wildlife, livestock, and the crop plants we rely on.

 Our study system

-We’re focusing on the role of winter in driving the prevalence and diversity of powdery mildew infections in the widely distributed perennial weeds of the genus Plantago (common name = plantains…but the rosette-forming lawn weeds, not the banana cultivar that is delicious when fried).
+We’re focusing on the role of winter in driving the prevalence and diversity of powdery mildew infections in the widely distributed perennial herbs of the genus Plantago (common name = plantain…but these are rosette-forming “lawn weeds”, not the banana cultivar that is delicious when fried).